 Understand the Glycemic Index (GI)

-By understanding the glycemic index, mothers can choose better options such as carbohydrates that rate lower in GI to effectively manage diabetes during pregnancy.
+By understanding the glycemic index, mothers can choose better options such as carbohydrates that rate lower in GI.

 While it is normal to gain weight during pregnancy, mothers with gestational diabetes or GDM should pay closer attention to gaining too much weight as this may lead to complications down the line.